By MetService Meteorologist Claire Flynn

 There are challenges associated with using satellite data – satellites measure electromagnetic radiation, and use this to make inferences about temperature, humidity, wind etc., which is not necessarily straight forward.
 However, the increased coverage of the globe provided by weather satellites means that the benefits outweigh the challenges.
 Historically, weather forecasts for the southern hemisphere had lagged behind those for the northern hemisphere in terms of accuracy, simply because there was relatively little data available in the southern hemisphere (the southern hemisphere has less landmass and therefore fewer surface based observations available).
 With the assimilation of satellite data into the models, this helped to close the gap between the northern and southern hemispheres.

 This plot shows a measure of accuracy for the ECMWF weather model for forecasts for 5km above sea level, for a number of days out (reference: https://www.ecmwf.int/en/forecasts/quality-our-forecasts ).
-It shows that forecasts 3 days out (blue lines) are more accurate than forecasts 5 days out (red), which are more accurate than forecasts 7 days out (blue), or 10 days out (yellow), as you would expect.
+It shows that forecasts 3 days out (blue lines) are more accurate than forecasts 5 days out (red), which are more accurate than forecasts 7 days out (green), or 10 days out (yellow), as you would expect.
 The lower line of each graph represents the accuracy of forecasts for the southern hemisphere, while the upper, bold lines represent the accuracy of forecasts for the northern hemisphere.
 As advancements have been made in satellite technology, this has helped to bring the accuracy of forecasts for the southern hemisphere in line with that for the northern hemisphere.

 Allowing for chaos…